Indoor Toddler Activities for 12-18 Months

 See an activity you love?
 Be sure to click the “pin it” button on the left side of your screen to save it!

 Painting with Water

 This activity is listed as #1 because it was by far the biggest hit out of all activities!
 All you need is construction paper, a small bowl of water and a paint brush.
 I had the sponge brushed lying around but would recommend using something that doesn’t absorb quite as much water.
 We went through the paper pretty quickly because it got SO wet.
-A small little brush with small bristles would do just fine!
+A small little brush (like this set, designed for small hands!) with small bristles would do just fine!
 Clean up is super easy too!

 Magnetic Letters on Cooking Sheet

 Even though these letters had been displayed on our fridge for some time, there was something really interesting to having them all within her grasp!
 She really loved this one!
 Who knew that items we already had in our kitchen would be such a hit?

 By far the most fine motor skill intensive activity of them all!
 We used play-doh, noodles and straws to make this activity.
 While this activity lasted the longest, it wasn’t ALL spent stringing the noodles on.
 Eventually we got ahold of the pay-doh, then we started playing cooking with the noodles in a cup and spoon… it went on for a while!
 But she had a blast and we have enjoyed this activity many times since discovering it.

 I would say this activity ranked #2 in popularity.
 All you need is a deck of cards and an old oatmeal container with a slit cut in the top.
 After a few minutes of dropping the cards in, Emmy liked to take the top off to reach in and retrieve her cards.
 This was a great activity for her fine motor skills as well!